douglasteeple/FollowMeDNN/README.md

 ## Deep Learning Project ##

-This project involved training a deep neural network to identify and track a target in simulation.
+This project involved training a fullt convolutional deep neural network to learn and later identify and track a target in simulation.
 This target is called the "hero" throughout this documentation.

 [image_0]: ./docs/misc/follow.png
 ![Following Image][image_0]